tarwn/lessthandot-hugo/blogs/content/posts/2009-08-10-sql-server-2008-r2-august-community-tech.md

 There is a lot more coming, from the [SQL Server news blog][2]

 > SQL Server 2008 R2 August CTP is only the first in a string of CTPs launching this month.
-In the coming weeks we’ll also launch CTPs for low latency complex event processing now called StreamInsight, the first CTP for SQL Azure Database, a limited preview of Project “Gemini” Excel and SharePoint add-ins and a private technology preview of Project Madison, Microsoft’s massively scalable data warehousing solution, with a select group of customers.
-Stay tuned to this page, where we’ll be announcing new CTPs as they become available.
+In the coming weeks we'll also launch CTPs for low latency complex event processing now called StreamInsight, the first CTP for SQL Azure Database, a limited preview of Project “Gemini” Excel and SharePoint add-ins and a private technology preview of Project Madison, Microsoft's massively scalable data warehousing solution, with a select group of customers.
+Stay tuned to this page, where we'll be announcing new CTPs as they become available.
 >
-> We’re very excited about the progress toward the big launch of SQL Server 2008 R2 next year and are looking forward to your feedback to help us get there!
+> We're very excited about the progress toward the big launch of SQL Server 2008 R2 next year and are looking forward to your feedback to help us get there!

 Make sure to check out the [SQL Server 2008 R2 Books Online (August CTP)][3] which has information what is new in this release.